insidert/help19webapp/README.md

 ## Project goals and focus

 - Provide an interface to add services like oxygen suppliers, food delivery, hospital beds etc.
 - Publish the feature first.
-Worry about design principles and patterns later.
+Worry about design principles, patterns and best practices later.

 ## Adding improvements